yazz/VisualJS/README.md

 ### What is the basic Unit of code in Visual Javascript?
-A component is the basic unit of code in Visual Javascript, represented as a function in a .jsa text file.
+A component is the basic unit of code in Visual Javascript, represented as a function in a .vjs text file.